 Echinacea Purpurea Purple Coneflower

 Echinacea Purpurea (Purple Coneflower) makes for a splendid sight when planted in clumps.
-The blooms produces are large purple red flowers with orange centres.
+The blooms produced are large purple red flowers with orange centres.
 The flowers are attractive to bees and other pollinators.
 This drought tolerant variety makes for a lovely cut flower and flowers from June to September at an approximate height of 90-100cm.

 Product Part Number: 59903